ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).

-If you would like to limit your testing to only Tor, Psiphon, or RiseupVPN, please refer to the “Configuring your OONI Probe settings” section of this guide.
+If you would like to limit your testing to only Tor, Psiphon, or RiseupVPN, please refer to the [Configuring your OONI Probe settings](https://ooni.org/support/ooni-probe-mobile#configuring-your-ooni-probe-settings) section of this guide.

 ### Measuring network performance